visheyra/MalEx-doc/malex-web/content/_index.md

 5. Assembly instructions translated to the Vex language

 Once these informations has been extracted, the data is structured in a yaml file which can later be analysed by other solutions.

+## Isomorphism detection

+This feature has been added as an improvement.
+The functioan